GreyNoise-Intelligence/halloween-2024/README.md

 Get ready to embark on a thrilling Halloween adventure!
 As a fearless truck driver, your mission is to deliver candies to towns filled with eager children.
 But beware—the night is dark, and the road is fraught with spooky, cyber-themed obstacles.
 Will you deliver joy or succumb to the mysterious challenges ahead?

 ## Game Overview 🕸️
-👻 Theme: A Halloween trucking journey with a cybersecurity twist.
+- 👻 Theme: A Halloween trucking journey with a cybersecurity twist.
-🎯 Objective: Successfully deliver candies to all the assigned towns.
+- 🎯 Objective: Successfully deliver candies to all the assigned towns.
-🧩 Mechanics: Utilize Greynoise's RIOT and NOISE data to navigate through eerie obstacles.
+- 🧩 Mechanics: Utilize Greynoise's RIOT and NOISE data to navigate through eerie obstacles.
-💻 Visuals: Retro green text mimicking an old computer terminal for that nostalgic feel.
+- 💻 Visuals: Retro green text mimicking an old computer terminal for that nostalgic feel.
-⏱️ Playtime: Approximately 10 minutes.
+- ⏱️ Playtime: Approximately 10 minutes.

 ## How to Play 🦇
-1. Setup 💾
-Prerequisites: Ensure you have Python 3 installed.
+1. Setup 💾 (Ensure you have Python 3 installed)
-2. Download: Save the game script as halloween_trucking_game.py.
+2. Download: Save the game file.
 3. Run the Game 🚀
 4. Gameplay 🎮